 - The Faculty: Casey Connor

-- The Lord of the Rings and its prequels, The Hobbit: Frodo Baggins, his most famous role and personal favorite role.
+- The Lord of the Rings and its prequel, The Hobbit: An Unexpected Journey: Frodo Baggins, his most famous role and personal favorite role.

 - Spy Kids 3-D: Game Over: The Guy

 - Eternal Sunshine of the Spotless Mind: Patrick

 - Happy Feet and Happy Feet Two (Voice): Mumble